oliverjam/es6-class-intro/README.md

 ## Exercise

 1. Clone the project and run `npm i`
-2.  `npm t` to run the test watcher
+1.  `npm t` to run the test watcher
-3. Open `character.js` and `hero.js`: ignore the ugly prototype-based code
+1. Rewrite `Character` and `Hero` to use ES6 classes and ES Modules
-4. Rewrite `Character` and `Hero` to use ES6 classes and ES Modules
+1. You may need to change `index.js` too
-5. Keep all the tests passing!
+1. Keep all the tests passing!